dirtystylus/eleventy-test/posts/philippines-japan-2023-part-4/index.md

 ## Cebu

 Cebu is the second-largest city in the Philippines, and in a different itinerary we would have spent more time there.
-For us, though, it was a transit point onward to Bohol.
+For us, though, it was a quick transit point onward to Bohol.
+We had just a few hours to see the city before our afternoon ferry ride.

 We were back to a smaller propeller plane for our flight from Iloilo.